Blog Layout

 TL;DR

 Cognitive Behavioral Therapy (CBT) and Transcranial Magnetic Stimulation (TMS) are promising options for smokers who want to quit.
-CBT focuses on changing thought patterns and behaviors, while TMS uses magnetic stimulation to regulate brain activity.
+CBT focuses on changing thought patterns and behaviors related to tobacco use, while TMS uses magnetic stimulation to regulate brain activity.
 By addressing both psychological and neurological factors, these therapies increase the chances of successful smoking cessation.

-If you want to quit smoking and reside near Friendswood, Pearland, League City, Clear Lake, Nassau Bay, Kemah Webster, South Shore, or Houston Texas, we are here to help.
-As behavioral health experts, our state-of-the-art TMS clinic offers a comprehensive range of treatments
+If you want to quit smoking and reside near Friendswood, Pearland, League City, Clear Lake, Sugar Land, Nassau Bay, Kemah, Webster, South Shore, or Houston Texas, we are here to help.
+As behavioral health experts, our state-of-the-art TMS clinic offers a comprehensive range of treatments.

 Contact Friendswood Psychiatry and TMS Clinic to schedule a consultation.
 Book your first treatment session and we can help you finally quit smoking.